ajpalok/2haas-v-1/_posts/2020-06-22-amar-sotto-sonar-gayen.md

   - black and white
 author: ajpalok
 ---
-# Title: একবার যেতে দে না আমার ছোট্ট সোনার গাঁয়ে
+Title: একবার যেতে দে না আমার ছোট্ট সোনার গাঁয়ে

 Art Work by: Abrar Jahin

-This portrait is a scenario of a village in Bangladesh. very nice view with the scene of realty of poverty.
+This portrait is a scenario of a village in Bangladesh.
+Very nice view with the scene of realty of poverty.
 Watch the <a href="https://youtu.be/CZdrRcEnWa8">VIDEO</a>.
 The main thing is, in this critical time, we really are now stuck in a specific area which is needed and good for us but also can be harmful. so keep your mind fresh with us.
 Be happy.
 Stay tuned.

 At the ending, we tried to show you that White is not enough.
 Black also can set the beauty of white.